open-amt-cloud-toolkit/mps/README.md

-The Default ("master") branch is our release branch that is for production use.
-All other branches are pre-production and should not be used for production deployments.

 # Management Presence Server

 The Management Presence Server (MPS) enables remote edge management of Intel vPro® Platforms featuring Intel® AMT.
 MPS uses an Intel vPro® feature, Client Initiated Remote Access (CIRA), to maintain a persistent connection with managed devices.
 As a cloud-agnostic microservice, MPS provides out-of-band manageability features, such as power control or keyboard, video, and mouse (KVM) control.

-**For detailed documentation** about MPS or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/mps/).
+**For detailed documentation** about Getting Started with MPS or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/mps/).

 ## Prerequisites